Frolic-chat/frolic-chat.github.io/wiki/scratchpad.md

 	Favorite eicons are saved somewhere, investigate how for eicon category loading from file.

-mounting imagepreview takes a while... check characterpreview @Hook('beforeDestroy') for memory leak - probably not
+mounting imagepreview takes a while...

 bad exotic creatures tooltip:
 	exotic